chef/chef-web-docs/chef_master/source/deprecations_attributes.rst

 Method Access
 ==========================

-Setting and accessing node attributes has been standardised on "bracket" syntax.
+Setting and accessing node attributes has been standardized on "bracket" syntax.
 The older "method" syntax is deprecated and will be removed in Chef 13.

 Removal: Chef 13